Russian Revolution (1917) - Background, Events, and Effects

 Provisional Government

-The Provisional Government was made up of center-left members that were in majority in Duma.
+The center-left members were in the majority in Duma, and they formed the Provisional Government.
 Georgy Lvov became the first Russian Prime Minister of the post-monarchy era.
 He belonged to a liberal Constitutional Democratic Party.
-The socialists formed their bloc in Duma, known as the Petrograd Soviet (workers’ council).
+The socialists formed their bloc in the Duma, known as the Petrograd Soviet (workers’ council).

-Although the liberals were in control of the provisional government, the socialists also had a strong influence on workers and soldiers.
+Although the liberals controlled the provisional government, the socialists influenced workers and soldiers.
 Therefore, the Provisional Government was like a dual power where liberals were in charge and socialists were a pressure group.
-On seeing the greater role of socialists, they were offered by the Provisional Government to take part in the government.
-Most of the socialist parties declined the offer but a moderate faction, Socialist Revolutionary Party (SRP), joined the government and its member Alexander Kerensky became the second Prime Minister of non-Imperial Russia on 17th July 1917.
+On seeing this role of socialists, the Provisional Government offered them to become part of the regime.
+Most socialist parties declined the offer, but a moderate faction, the Socialist Revolutionary Party (SRP), joined the government.
+After that, its member Alexander Kerensky became the second Prime Minister of non-imperial Russia on 17th July 1917.

-The new government continued the participation of Russia in World War 1 while it was opposed by the more radical faction of the socialists, the Bolsheviks.
+The new regime continued the participation of Russia in World War 1.
+The more radical faction of the socialists, the Bolsheviks, opposed the war.

-The continuous participation of Russia in World War 1 was bringing more defeats, deaths, and shortages of food supplies and other necessities of life.
-Germans were aware that Bolsheviks are against the war.
-The Bolsheviks’ leader Vladimir Lenin was in Switzerland.
+The continuous participation of Russia in World War 1 brought more defeats, deaths, and shortages of food supplies and other necessities of life.
+Germans were aware that the Bolsheviks were against the war.
+Their leader, Vladimir Lenin, was in Switzerland.
 Germany brought him by train from Switzerland to Russia to strengthen the Bolsheviks so that pressure could be increased on the Provisional Government to end its participation in the war against Germany.
 Lenin returned to Russia in April 1917.

-In June 1917, the Russian army opened an unsuccessful offensive against the Central Powers and the counterattack of the opponents proved disastrous for the Russian military.
-The Bolsheviks and their supporters started demonstrations in Petrograd (known as July Days) demanding all power for the soviets but these demonstrations were suppressed by the Russian government.
-The government was aided by the moderate socialists (SR, Mensheviks) and the monarchy-supportive organization, the Black Hundreds.
+In June 1917, the Russian Army opened an unsuccessful offensive against the Central Powers, and the counterattack proved disastrous for the Russian military.
+The Bolsheviks and their supporters started demonstrations in Petrograd (known as July Days) and demanded a transfer of authority to the Soviets.
+The regime suppressed these demonstrations with assistance from the moderate socialists (SR, Mensheviks) and the monarchy-supportive organization, the Black Hundreds.
 All the important leaders of the Bolsheviks were arrested while Lenin fled to Finland.

-But Bolsheviks were able to restore their influence in August 1917 after the Kornilov Affair.
-In August, Russian Supreme Commander Lavr Kornilov ordered his troops to pacify the city from radicals which was a coup attempt against the Russian Government.
-PM Karenski sought help from Bolsheviks and Red Guards and the coup failed due to the Bolsheviks' influence over workers and soldiers which halted the mobilization of Kornilov’s troops.
-Later, Kornilov was dismissed from his position.
-For their support, all the jailed Bolsheviks were freed by the government.
+Later, the Bolsheviks restored their influence in August 1917 after the Kornilov Affair.
+In August, Russian Supreme Commander Lavr Kornilov ordered his troops to clear the city from radicals, which was a coup attempt against the Russian Government.
+PM Karenski sought help from the Bolsheviks and Red Guards.
+The coup failed due to the Bolsheviks' influence over workers and soldiers, which halted the mobilization of Kornilov’s troops.
+Later, the government dismissed Kornilov from his position and freed all the jailed Bolsheviks for their support.

 October Revolution

 After seeing favorable conditions, Lenin returned from Finland to Russia in October 1917.
-Lenin pressed on overthrowing the Provisional Government.
+He pressed on overthrowing the Provisional Government.
 The Bolshevik Central Committee passed the resolution of armed resistance against the Provisional Government on 2nd November (20th October according to Julian calendar) 1917.
-The Military Revolutionary Committee (MRC) of the Bolshevik party started taking action on 7th November (25th October) 1917 and soon captured the important buildings including Winter Palace in Petrograd.
+The Military Revolutionary Committee (MRC) of the Bolshevik party started taking action on 7th November (25th October) 1917 and soon captured all major buildings, including the Winter Palace in Petrograd.

 Russian Civil War